 In India, many companies outsource drug abuse test to a professional substance abuse testing provider.
 It is important to get written consent from the employee before conducting a substance abuse test.
 Comprehensive programs at the workplace can be effective in addressing workplace drug abuse.
 Having a workplace drug abuse policy can lead to a significant reduction in injuries and conflicts.
 An Ohio-based study highlights that drug abuse policy that includes drug abuse test can lead to:

 The other benefits of drug abuse test at workplace include significant improvement in morale, increased productivity and intact brand reputation.

 · A comprehensive drug abuse policy aimed at making the workplace drug-free and safe

 · Drug abuse test protocols

-· Training of team leads, supervisors and managers to recognise drug addiction symptoms
+· Training of team leads, supervisors, and managers to recognize drug addiction symptoms

 · Regular awareness programs for all the staff

 · Prompt action to address any drug abuse problem as soon as detected.